eugene-bk-eng/R2QConnector/README.md

 R package that connects an R session with multiple Q processes.
 Use it to

 - Execute Q commands remotely.
-- For select that return Q tables(98h), library will pull the data over the network and convert into R data frame.
+- For select that returns Q tables(98h), library will pull the data over the network and convert into R data frame.

 ##INSTALL FROM GITHUB: